metaborg/documentation/source/langdev/manual/config.rst

    - Example: ``name: SDF``

 The following configuration options are optional and revert to default values when not specified:

+.. describe:: dependencies

+   Compile and source dependencies to other language components, and dependencies to Java artifacts.

 .. describe:: metaborgVersion